frankframework/frank-doc/frank-doc-doclet/README.md

 ![webappPostTypeDefault](./picturesForReadme/webappPostTypeDefault.jpg)

+## Referring another method for description and default value

+With the JavaDoc of attributes setters you can reference another method to get the default value and the description from that method.
+You do this by putting an `@ff.ref` JavaDoc tag on the referring method.
+The argument represents the referred method.
+The reference can be the class name of the class that has the method.
+It can also be the class name and the method name separated by a dot.
+Always use the full class name.
 ## Parameters

 Some XML elements in a Frank config can have nested element `<Param>`.
 The meaning of this element depends on the context: parameters can be query parameters of a database query, HTTP request parameters or something else.
 You can document this meaning in the JavaDoc comment above a Java class declaration.
 You use JavaDoc tag `@ff.parameters`.
 An example is Java class [HttpSender](https://github.com/ibissource/iaf/blob/master/core/src/main/java/nl/nn/adapterframework/http/HttpSender.java):